 If the numbers of Qatari converts are indeed growing (even if slowly), this could lead to an increased number of incidents of persecution against converts occurring in the future.
-There is no other real indication that persecution may increase in the future.
-However, the Saudi-led 'blockade' - imposed in part because of Qatar's perceived closeness to Iran - has ironically served to strengthen ties with Iran as well as with Turkey.
-The continued hardline stance against Christians in Iran, and the seemingly deteriorating situation for Christians in Turkey, make it less likely that Qatar will improve religious freedom as long as the influence of those countries remains present.
+There is no other real reason for persecution to increase.
+However, the Saudi-led 'blockade' - imposed in part because of Qatar's perceived closeness to Iran - has ironically served to strengthen ties with